General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Introduction

 Moving-mesh codes can follow the fluid motion and allow to flexibly place resolution in physically interesting regions.
 Hence, they offer adaptive resolution, which follows the matter motion including the possibility to split or merge cells and by this to adaptively increase or decrease the resolving power.
 The quasi-Lagrangian nature of the scheme reduces numerical advection errors.
 These elements make moving-mesh codes particularly interesting for simulating compact objects and in particular BNS systems.
 In recent years, some moving-mesh codes have been extended to include GRHD \citep{2017ApJ...835..199R, 2020MNRAS.496..206C}.
 However, all these implementations currently employ a fixed spacetime, and to date no moving-mesh code evolves the spacetime dynamically, as it would for instance be required to simulate neutron star mergers.

 In this work we extend \textsc{Arepo} to simulate general relativistic systems (based on the upgraded implementation described in \citet{2016MNRAS.455.1134P}).
 We implement GRHD into the code employing the Valencia formulation \citep{1997ApJ...476..221B} and couple to it a solver for a dynamical spacetime.
 The Einstein equations are solved on an independent overlaid grid adopting the conformal flatness approximation \citep{1980grg1.conf...23I, 1996PhRvD..54.1317W}.
 We also include some additional modules to simulate neutron stars such as a high-density equation of state (EOS).
-We validate our implementation by computing equilibrium models of isolated neutron stars, which are benchmarked by comparing pulsation frequencies to perturbative results and other codes.
+We demonstrate the performance of the code in relativistic shock tube and blast wave problems.
+We further validate our implementation by computing equilibrium models of isolated neutron stars, which are benchmarked by comparing pulsation frequencies to perturbative results and other codes.
 Finally, we perform the first moving-mesh simulation of a BNS merger.
 We evolve the system for almost $40$~ms into the post-merger phase and discuss the dynamical properties of the remnant and the characteristics of the GW signal.

 The paper is structured as follows.
 Sec.~\ref{sec:MainEqs} introduces the theoretical framework of our work.
 In Sec.~\ref{sec:Numerics} we provide details of our numerical implementation focusing on modifications with respect to the original code \citep{2010MNRAS.401..791S,2016MNRAS.455.1134P}.
 In Sec.~\ref{sec:TOVtests} we present simulations of isolated, static stars.
 In Sec.~\ref{sec:NSmergers} we describe the initial data for BNSs and present a BNS merger simulation.
 In the last section we provide a summary of our work and outline future plans.
+We also include appendices where we provide additional details on the theoretical formulation (Appendix~\ref{app:GWbackreaction}), present relativistic shock tube (Appendix~\ref{app:ShockTube}) and blast waves tests (Appendix~\ref{app:BlastWaves}), and investigate certain aspects of the numerical treatment with additional isolated neutron star and binary neutron star merger simulations (Appendix~\ref{app:NumSetup}).
 Throughout this work we set $c=G=1$, unless otherwise specified.
 Greek indices denote spacetime components, while Latin indices refer to spatial components.